marshy6/Project-2-MIST4610/README.md

 ## Dataset Description

 For this project, we used the dataset “Global_Cybersecurity_Threats_2015-2024.csv” from Kaggle.
-It covers cybersecurity incidents from 2015 through 2024 and gives a broad look at how different types of attacks have impacted industries over time
+It covers cybersecurity incidents from 2015 through 2024 and gives a broad look at how different types of attacks have impacted industries over time.

 The dataset has 3,001 rows and 10 columns, where each row represents a single cybersecurity incident.
 The columns provide details about what kind of attack happened, who it affected, and how it was handled.